Guide for entry/condition surveys

-When a vessel is trading at the time of attachment, and if the Club considers it necessary to conduct an entry survey, the Club will ask the prospective member to provide details of the vessel’s itinerary to ensure that a survey is carried out as soon as possible.
-An experienced staff surveyor will normally conduct the entry survey.
-An external surveyor may be appointed, according to availability.
-Every effort is made to avoid any interference with the vessel’s schedule.
+If a vessel is trading at the time of attachment and an entry survey is required, the Club will request the vessel’s itinerary to arrange the inspection as soon as possible.
+Surveys are normally conducted by an experienced staff surveyor, although an external surveyor may be appointed if necessary.
+Every effort is made to avoid disruption to the vessel’s schedule.

-Where appropriate, the preparations for the survey might include:
+Where appropriate, the preparations for the survey might include

 - Removal of manhole covers for inspection of two or more ballast tanks.
 Tanks must be ventilated and illuminated.